aronlebani/pdf-creator/README.md

   }
 }
 ```
-2. Run the server and go to `localhost:3000/invoice/pdf?config=<path-to-config-file>.json` in a browser.
+2. Run the server and navigate to `http://localhost:3000/invoice/pdf?config=<path-to-config-file>.json` in a browser.